What Is a Film Fixer? The Complete Guide to Production Fixers

 Clarifying the Role Boundaries

+Here is the breakdown.
 One of the most common questions we receive is how a production fixer differs from a line producer or a production coordinator.
-The roles share some territory but serve fundamentally different functions within a production's hierarchy.
+The roles share some area but serve fundamentally different functions within a production's hierarchy.

-• A fixer provides local expertise, logistics, and problem-solving specific to a territory or country
+- A fixer gives local expertise, logistics, and problem-solving specific to an area or country

-• On international shoots, all three roles may be active simultaneously with clearly defined responsibilities
+- On global shoots, all three roles may be active at once with clearly defined responsibilities

 Where the Roles Overlap

-The confusion is understandable because all three roles involve logistics and coordination.
-A line producer on a domestic shoot handles many tasks that a fixer would cover on an international one — sourcing crew, managing budgets, coordinating permits.
+The confusion is understandable because all three roles involve logistics and planning.
+A line producer on a domestic shoot handles many tasks that a fixer would cover on a global one — sourcing crew, managing budgets, setting up permits.
 The difference is territorial knowledge.
-A line producer based in London or Los Angeles cannot navigate the Amsterdam Film Office, negotiate with Dutch equipment rental houses, or coordinate bridge closures with Rotterdam's gemeente.
+A line producer based in London or Los Angeles cannot handle the Amsterdam Film Office, negotiate with Dutch gear rental houses, or set up bridge closures with Rotterdam's gemeente.
 The fixer fills that gap.
-On smaller international productions filming in the Netherlands, the fixer may effectively serve as the local line producer, managing budget, crew, and logistics under the guidance of the overseas production company.
-On larger shoots — major features like The Hitman's Bodyguard, which filmed extensively across Amsterdam — the fixer works alongside a line producer, handling local execution while the line producer manages the global picture.
+On smaller global shoots filming in the Netherlands, the fixer may effectively serve as the local line producer, managing budget, crew, and logistics under the guidance of the overseas production firm.
+On larger shoots — major features like The Hitman's Bodyguard.
+This filmed widely across Amsterdam — the fixer works alongside a line producer, handling local execution while the line producer manages the global picture.

 When You Need Which Role

-For a small documentary crew travelling to a single Dutch location, a fixer alone may be sufficient — they handle everything locally while the producer manages the project from home base.
-For a medium-scale commercial shoot, you typically need a fixer for local logistics and either a line producer or production coordinator managing the overall schedule.
-For a large feature film or TV series shooting across multiple Dutch cities, you need all three: a line producer managing the global budget and schedule, a production coordinator handling administrative workflows, and a local fixer or production service company managing everything on the ground.
-The Netherlands' compact size means a fixer can realistically coordinate shoots spanning Amsterdam, Rotterdam, The Hague, and Utrecht without the regional sub-fixers that larger countries require, which simplifies the production structure considerably.
+For a small documentary crew travelling to a single Dutch location, a fixer alone may be enough — they handle everything locally while the producer manages the project from home base.
+For a medium-scale commercial shoot, you mostly need a fixer for local logistics and either a line producer or production coordinator managing the overall schedule.
+For a large feature film or TV series shooting across many Dutch cities, you need all three: a line producer managing the global budget and schedule, a production coordinator handling administrative workflows, and a local fixer or shoot service firm managing everything on the ground.
+The Netherlands' compact size means a fixer can realistically set up shoots spanning Amsterdam, Rotterdam, The Hague, and Utrecht without the regional sub-fixers that larger countries need.
+This simplifies the production structure a lot.

 ACT 05